GermanBread/skid-begone/README.md

 By default the backdoor will start alongside other system services.
 If the service can't connect to the command and control server, it will wait for a few seconds and reconnect immediately after.

-By "command and control server" I mean you, the one reading this right now, listening on the port you specified during install of the backdoor, using netcat (here's the command: `nc -vlp <your port>`).
+By "command and control server" I mean you, the one reading this right now, listening on the port you specified during install of the backdoor, using netcat (here's the command: `nc -vlp <your port> [reboot]`).

 ### Uninstalling (run as root)